AKhadhraoui47/Yocto_Rpi_IMU/README.md

 ak47@ak47:~$ gcc -o exe file.o
 ```

 > Going through all these steps is not mandantory to get the executable.
-These steps can be summarized in single command **ak47@ak47:~$ gcc -o exe file.c**
+These steps can be summarized in single command: **ak47@ak47:~$ gcc -o exe file.c**